Search

 Mardi Gras Indian Suits

-Stretching from Uptown to downtown, each tribe has its own customs, traditions, history and of course, style.
+Stretching from Uptown to downtown and the West Bank, each tribe has its own customs, traditions, history, and, of course, style.
 Their hand-sewn creations feature intricate beadwork and dramatic images and rank among the nation's best folk art.
-Worn just once, the suits take an entire year to create and can cost thousands of dollars depending on the member’s position in the tribe and craftsmanship.
-With hundreds of thousands of beads, brightly dyed ostrich plumes, sequins, velvet and rhinestones sewn on by hand, some end up weighing as much as 150 pounds.
+These suits take an entire year to create and can cost thousands of dollars depending on the member’s position in the tribe and craftsmanship.
+With hundreds of thousands of beads, brightly dyed ostrich plumes, sequins, velvet, and rhinestones sewn on by hand, some end up weighing as much as 150 pounds.
 Mardi Gras Indian suits are truly a labor of love and tradition.

 Justen Williams, NOTMC